Towards Automated Semantic Interpretability in Reinforcement Learning via Vision-Language Models: Interpretable Feature Extraction

-The dataset, consisting of image-feature pairs \( \{(\mathcal{I}_t, \mathbf{v}_t)\} \), is then used to train an Extractor CNN as a batch-operable and efficient replacement to \( \mathcal{G}_s \).
+The dataset, consisting of image-feature pairs \( \{(\mathcal{I}_t, \mathbf{f}_t)\} \), is then used to train an Extractor Module as a batch-operable and efficient replacement to \( \mathcal{G}_s \) (line 12 in Algorithm~\ref{alg:perception}).
 The trained model predicts semantic features directly from raw images, enabling significantly faster feature extraction during RL training.
+In our experiments, we use a CNN-based Extractor Module due to its low computational overhead in simulated environments. \polina{While the framework is compatible with any lightweight vision model, including fine-tuned ViTs or task-specific architectures, CNNs provide an effective and widely validated baseline that balances accuracy, efficiency, and robustness.
+The execution time comparison between VLM-generated feature extraction code and our CNN-based Extractor Module is demonstrated in Table \ref{tab:cnn_performance_time}.}